jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 ## 20. CAD File

-The completed CAD files are provided below so that the TA can download and inspect the finished truss, individual components, pins, and assembly..
+The completed CAD files are provided below so that the TA can download and inspect the finished truss, individual components, pins, and assembly.

 [Download A2 CAD Files](https://github.com/user-attachments/files/31675283/A2JOSh.zip)